Meet Our Faculty and Staff

 Associate Professor of Philosophy

 Jen Everett came to DePauw in 2006.
-She teaches courses in ethical theory, environmental ethics, animal ethics, and ethics & economics.
+She teaches courses in ethical theory, environmental ethics, animal ethics, and ethics and economics.
 From 2006-07 she served as DePauw's first Sustainability Programs Coordinator.
 She has published on sustainability in higher education, vegetarianism, and the significance of nonhuman predation in animal ethics.
 Her current research focuses on waste, consumption, and the ethics of stuff.

 Environmental Fellows Program

 Amber Hecko joined the staff at DePauw in 2014.
 She is a DePauw alum with a degree in English Literature.
 She has worked as a business owner and professional photographer with publications in Esquire and Downbeat magazines.
-Her interests include how environmental topics are explored through art and media along with education and community outreach.
+Amber's interests include how environmental topics are explored through art and media along with education and community outreach.

 Program Steering Committee

 Anthony Baratta is a 2010 DePauw graduate and previously served as DePauw's assistant sustainability director.
 As an undergraduate, Anthony successfully co-led the effort for DePauw to sign the American College and University President's Climate Commitment, and was also the student founder for the innovative off-campus civic engagement program, DePauw Environmental Policy Project.
 Anthony advises the DePauw Environmental Club, oversees the campus farm, directs the Sustainability Leadership Program, and serves as a sustainability liaison to Facilities Management.